-15.13 Driver's Permits
+16.13 Driver's Permits

 For a student to apply for a Learner's Permit from the Department of Motor Vehicles (DMV), he/she will need proof of enrollment.
-See the LCA administrator or secretary for this form.
-Three days should be allowed for the LCA office to prepare the form before the DMV appointment.
+This form can be printed from the DMV website and brought to the LCA administration for signing.

-15.14 Students Transferring into LCA
+16.14 Students Transferring to LCA